Analyze social reports

 The Impressions report shows the number of views that social posts on your LinkedIn, Facebook, and Instagram company pages received.
 This will also include posts that were published to your connected accounts outside of HubSpot if this is selected in your social account settings.

-Please note: this report does not include data from Twitter, personal LinkedIn accounts, or videos you've published on LinkedIn.
+Please note: this report does not include data from Twitter, personal LinkedIn accounts, videos you've published on LinkedIn, or impressions from sponsored posts.

 The Sessions report shows the number of web sessions on your site (HubSpot-hosted web pages, or web pages that have your HubSpot tracking code installed) that took place within the selected time period that were driven from social media.
 Social posts that drove these sessions could have been published at any time, and from any social source.